 There can be a lot of buzz and anticipation surrounding an IPO.
-And that makes sense—remember, those underwriters are busy getting people excited for the moment the company hits the market.
-You may be tempted to jump in and buy shares immediately, but before you do, there are some things to consider.
+And that makes sense—remember, it’s the job of the underwriters to get people excited for the company’s debut.
+You may be tempted to jump in and buy shares immediately, but there are some things to consider.

 However, once the period is over, it can be a bit of a free-for-all as early investors cash in on their stocks.
 It may be worth waiting for this period to pass before buying shares in a newly public company.